Augusta University: US Army Cyber Center of Excellence at Fort Eisenhower–AU Cyber Institute partnership

 Fort Gordon is home to the US Army Cyber Center of Excellence and the US Army Cyber Command.
 The partnership will strengthen the relationship between AU and ARCYBER by assisting soldiers transferring their training to the private sector as well as by sharing resources.
 The ribbon-cutting and opening ceremony of Augusta University's Cyber Institute took place in University Hall on the Summerville campus on Friday, September 16, 2016.

 East Georgia State College Augusta

 In 2013, East Georgia State College (EGSC), a University System of Georgia institution based in the rural city of Swainsboro, began a collaboration with AU to serve Augusta-area students who do not meet AU's freshman admission requirements.
-Students enrolled in the program are enrolled as EGSC students and attend classes on the Summerville Campus.
-After completing 30 semester hours of college level coursework and attaining a minimum GPA of 2.3, students can then elect to transfer into a bachelor's program at AU.
-This collaboration is modeled after EGSC's long-standing collaboration with Georgia Southern University and replaces the former "University College" program.
+Students enrolled in the program were enrolled as EGSC students and attended classes on the Summerville Campus.
+After completing 30 semester hours of college level coursework and attaining a minimum GPA of 2.3, students could then elect to transfer into a bachelor's program at AU.
+This collaboration was modeled after EGSC's long-standing collaboration with Georgia Southern University and replaced the former "University College" program.

 In April 2025, the USG Board of Regents approved the consolidation of EGSC and Georgia Southern University, effective January 1, 2026.
+EGSC Augusta was phased out following the conclusion of the 2026 spring semester.